UT-Austin-RPL/amago/README.md

 `examples/04_mazerunner.py` uses the hindsight instruction relabeling technique from the AMAGO paper on our MazeRunner navigation domain.
 The ability to relabel rewards in hindsight is a key advantage of off-policy adaptive agents.

-5. & 6. **K-Shot Meta-RL (Metaworld and Alchemy)**
+5. and 6. **K-Shot Meta-RL (Metaworld and Alchemy)**

 `examples/05_kshot_metaworld.py` uses [Metaworld](https://meta-world.github.io) to show how we can setup a meta-RL problem that ends after a certain number of episodes, rather than a fixed horizon `H`.
-We can let the environment automatically reset itself `k` times while AMAGO pretends it's a zero-shot problem, as long as the resets are added to the observation space. `examples/06_alchemy.py` shows another example on the symbolic version of [DeepMind Alchemy](https://arxiv.org/abs/2102.02926).
+We can let the environment automatically reset itself `k - 1` times while AMAGO pretends it's a zero-shot problem (as long as the resets are added to the observation space). `examples/06_alchemy.py` shows another example on the symbolic version of [DeepMind Alchemy](https://arxiv.org/abs/2102.02926).

 7. **Goal-Conditioned Open-Worlds (Crafter)**